SergiyAgeev/internetmarket/README.md

 # <a name="purpose"></a>Project purpose
->This project is a prototype of an online market.
+This project is a prototype of an online market.
 Where its main functionality is realized.
 <hr>

--   *Inject* - injection mock data.

--   *Registration* - registration of new users, password is hashed with **SHA-512** + *small amount of* **salt**.

--   *Login* - users authentication and authorization.
+Available functions for **ALL** users:
+ >- view menu of the store
+ >- view items of the store
+ >- registration
+ >- log in
+ >- log out

--   *Users* - displaying a list of all users application and able to remove some.
-Available for users with an **ADMIN** role only.
+ Available functions for users with a **USER** role only:

--   *Items* - displaying all items in stock.
-User with role **USER** can buy items.
-User with only role **ADMIN** can add new items and remove.
+ >- add to user's bucket
+ >- delete from user's bucket
+ >- view all user's orders
+ >- complete order
+ >- view a lists of selected items in user`s bucket

--   *Bucket* - displaying user’s bucket, user can add and remove items from his bucket.
-Available for users with a **USER** role only.
+ Available functions for users with an **ADMIN** role only:

--   *Orders* - displaying user’s order history.
-If user is ready to buy items from bucket he is able to complete order.
-Available for users with a **USER** role only.

--   *Logout* - logging out from application.
+ >- can visit admin menu page
+ >- add items to the store
+ >- delete items from the store
+ >- view a list of all users
+ >- delete users from the store
 <hr>

 # <a name="structure"></a>Project Structure